MQuy/mlang/mc/README.md

 ### Semantic Analyzer

-- replace const expressions (like initializer for static or file scope variables) with literals
 - throw exceptions if there is any invalid expression
 - validate syntax, semantic and flatten anonymous struct
-- type inference for every expression and add types to translation unit

 ### LLVM

-- [ ] Support forward declaration